cpinnix/commanderpowerlevel/README.md

 ##### 8

-Commanders in the eights should enable powerful competitive builds but are not necessarily top tier in competitive rankings.
-These commanders should:
+Commanders in Commander Level 8 should enable strong competitive builds, though they may not be top-tier in competitive rankings.
+These commanders typically:

-- Be among the middle in the competitive Commander rankings.
+1. Rank in the middle of competitive Commander rankings.
-- Usually facilitate interactions that can win the game before turn 6.
+2. Facilitate game-winning interactions, usually before turn 6.

 Examples: